 c.
 The audit committee is basically in a position of mediator, but not problem solver.
 One member must be a financial expert, but all members must be well versed in the field.
 This financial knowledge can help the audit committee to understand the disagreement.
 Ultimately, the company would like to receive an unqualified audit opinion.
-If the external auditor believes a certain accounting treatment to be wrong, the committee does not have to give an unqualified opinion.
+If the external auditor believes a certain accounting treatment to be wrong, they do not have to give an unqualified opinion.
 The audit committee's responsibility is to assist in resolution of the dispute so that financial reporting is accurate.
 Skills of audit committee members that would assist in this type of situation include interpersonal skills, negotiation skills, and communication skills.

-Factors Explain Your Reasoning and Indications of Poor Governance a.
-The company is in the financial services sector and has a large number of outstanding consumer loans, including mortgages,.
+Factors Explain Your Reasoning and the Implications of Poor Governance a.
+The company is in the financial services sector and has a large number of consumer loans, including mortgages, outstanding.
 This is not necessarily poor governance.
-However, the auditor needs to determine the amount of risk that is inherent in the current loan portfolio and whether the risk could have been mitigated through better risk management by the organization.
+However, the auditor needs to determine the amount of risk that is inherent in the current loan portfolio and whether the risk could have been managed through better risk management by the organization.
 The lack of good risk management by the organization increases the risk that the financial statements will be misstated because of the difficulty of estimating the allowance for loan losses. b.
 The CEO's and CFO's compensation is based on three components: (a) base salary, (b) bonus based on growth in assets and profits, and (c) significant stock options.
 This is a rather common compensation package and, by itself, is not necessarily poor corporate governance.
 However, in combination with other things, the use of 'significant stock options' may create an incentive for management to potentially manage reported earnings in order to boost the price of the company's stock.
 The auditor can determine if it is poor corporate governance by determining the extent that other safeguards are in place to protect the company. c.
 The audit committee meets semi-annually.
 It is chaired by a retired CFO who knows the company well because she had served as the CFO of a division of the firm before retirement.
-The other two members are local community members - one is the President of the Chamber of This is a strong indicator of poor corporate governance.
-If the audit committee meets only twice a year, it is unlikely that it is devoting appropriate amounts of time to its oversight function, including reports from both internal and external audits.
+The other two members are local community members - one is the President of the Chamber of Commerce and the other is a retired executive from a successful local manufacturing This is a strong indicator of poor corporate governance.
+If the audit committee meets only twice a year, it is unlikely that it is devoting appropriate amounts of time to its oversight function, including reports from both internal and external audit.
 There is another problem in that the chair of the audit committee was previously employed by the company and would not meet the definition of an independent director.
+Finally, the other two audit committee members may not have adequate financial experience. firm.
+This is an example of poor governance because (1) it signals that the organization has not made a commitment to